Ford Falcon (North America): Third generation (1966–1970)

 In late 1965, Ford launched the third generation Falcon, based on a shortened Fairlane platform with revised styling.
 At the top of the line was the highly trimmed Futura Sports Coupe, which featured chrome side window frames, giving this two-door sedan the look of a hardtop.
 It also featured a premium all-vinyl interior.
 Large "Sports Coupe" script on the "C" pillar was borrowed from the 1964–1965 Fairlane Sports Coupe.
 The heater-defroster became standard.
 Brakes were 9-in for six-cylinder Falcons, and 10-in for V8s.
 The two-door hardtop and convertible were dropped, while the station wagon and Ranchero were moved to a larger platform shared with the contemporary Fairlane.
 The Ranchero left the Falcon line and adopted the Fairlane's front sheet metal for 1967.
 The 1966 Falcon was used in the Trans-Am series.
 The 1967 models were mostly the same as the 1966 models, but more Federally-mandated safety equipment was added, including a dual-circuit brake system, energy-absorbing steering wheel with a large, padded center hub, 4-way flashers, soft interior panels, and mountings for front shoulder belts (which were available as an option).
 A reminder light was added for the seatbelts; 1968 was the first model year for the square tail lights.

 1968 and 1969 Falcons got new side marker lights or reflectors, front outboard shoulder belts, and headrests for cars built after January 1, 1969.
 The basic body and mechanical specifications remained the same as 1966–1967 models.

 The final model year for the Falcon in North America was 1970.
 Continuing sales declines and the inability of the car to meet forthcoming safety standards resulted in a short run of 1970 models identical to the 1969 version being built through the end of December, 1969; none of the 1970-model Falcons used a locking steering column that would be standard on all other 1970 Ford products (except Mavericks built before September 1969).
 "Despite the listing of a plain Falcon series in some early literature, it appears that all Falcons bore the Futura name this year."
 Although the Falcon, Fairlane, and Fairlane 500 names would disappear, the Futura name would reappear in 1978 on the Fairmont Futura Sport Coupe.

 Intermediate Falcon (1970½)

-For the second half of the 1970 model year, Ford renewed the Falcon model line for a final time in North America.
-Shifting size segments, the Falcon became the lowest-price Ford intermediate car, slotted below the Ford Fairlane and Ford Torino, with which it shared a chassis and bodywork while the Ford Maverick replaced the market segment held by the Falcon.
-To distinguish the model line from the compact 1970 Falcon (discontinued by December 1969), Ford assigned the intermediate Falcon with a 1970½ model year designation.
+After a shortened 1970 model year, the third-generation Falcon was replaced by the Ford Maverick.
+As a mid-year introduction (designated as a 1970½ model year), Ford returned the Falcon nameplate for a second time, using it for its entry-level intermediate line (slotted below the Ford Fairlane and Ford Torino).
+To comply with federal safety regulations, the Falcon was fitted with a locking steering column and 3-point outboard seatbelts.